Jfortin1/Statistics_for_genomics/2015/Lab5/README.md

     5  13.33
     6   2.63

-Let's create a GenomicRanges object.
-We first need this useful function from the `bsseq` package:
+We will create a GenomicRanges object that contain the genomic intervals of the peaks and all the other columns above.
+One way to do that is to use the `data.frame2GRanges` function from the `bsseq` package:

     data.frame2GRanges <- function(df, keepColumns = FALSE, ignoreStrand = FALSE) {
         stopifnot(class(df) == "data.frame")